The Origins of the First Anti-Jewish Good Friday Hymns

 We are deeply honoured to welcome Professor George E. Demacopoulos, Fr.
 John Meyendorff & Patterson Family Chair of Orthodox Christian Studies and Professor of Theology at Fordham University, USA, to lead a session of the Eastern Christianity in Interfaith Contexts Reading Group.

-Here are the details of this fascinating event.
+Here are more details of this fascinating event.

 Title: The Origins of the First Anti-Jewish Good Friday Hymns